Frequently Asked Questions

 What other benefits are associated with the program?

 Other benefits of the program include our popular weekly e-newsletter with general club news, training tips, race results and advice from George Buckheit, as well as discounts on shoes, apparel and accessories at our retail partner, Road Runner Sports of Falls Church, VA.
-Our sponsor Muscle Milk, the official recovery drink of Capital Area Runners, often provides free product samples to our members.
-Capital Area Runners team members also receive discounts on GU Energy products.

 What is the cost of the program?